soazinho/mako/README.md

 # Mako

-A modern, production-ready full-stack application using React Router.
+A modern, production-ready (not yet) full-stack application using React Router.

 ## Features